-3.45 Because much of North Somerset is low-lying, flood risk is a very important matter.
-National policy (PPS25: Development and Flood Risk) identifies four flood zone categories with the risk of flooding associated with each flood zone set out at table D.1 of PPS25.
+3.44 Because much of North Somerset is low-lying, flood risk is a very important matter.
+National Planning Policy Framework and associated technical guidance identifies four flood zone categories with the risk of flooding associated with each flood zone set out at Table 1 of the Technical Guidance.
 These flood zones refer to the natural probability of sea and river flooding only, ignoring the presence of flood defences.
 If development were considered to be inappropriate for the flood zone within which the site is located then permission would normally be refused.

-- 3.46 New development will need to be mindful of the increased risks of flooding as a result of climate change.
+- 3.45 New development will need to be mindful of the increased risks of flooding as a result of climate change.
 The North Somerset Strategic Flood Risk Assessment (SFRA) (Level 1) maps 'climate change additional extents' shows how zone 3 will expand up to 2108.
 For long-term planning purposes, these areas and any intervening zone 2 areas will be treated as the equivalent of flood zone 3a unless there is evidence to the contrary.
-For development management purposes, the Environment Agency Flood Map extents will continue to apply, with the technical breakdown of the current zone 3 into 3a and 3b provided by the SFRA. - 3.47 PPS25 categorises different types of development according to their vulnerability to the effects of flooding events.
-The vulnerability of a proposal can be established by referring to table D.2 of PPS25. - 3.48 The principal way to manage flood risk is to avoid locating development within areas of flood risk.
+For development management purposes, the Environment Agency Flood Map extents will continue to apply, with the technical breakdown of the current zone 3 into 3a and 3b provided by the SFRA. - 3.46 The Technical Guide to the National Planning Policy Framework categorises different types of development according to their vulnerability to the effects of flooding events.
+The vulnerability of a proposal can be established by referring to table 2 of the Technical Guide. - 3.47 The principal way to manage flood risk is to avoid locating development within areas of flood risk.
 To encourage new development to avoid these areas, the Sequential Test and the Exception Test are used.

 - The Sequential Test is a tool to direct new development first to sites at the lowest probability of flooding (flood zone 1).
 Most development proposals within flood risk areas (flood zones 2, 3a and 3b) must have gone through a Sequential Test process.
-The circumstances where this rule does not apply are listed in the council's Advice Note, Development and Flood Risk Issues, based upon PPS25 and its Practice Guide. - 3.50 If the Sequential Test is passed, an Exception Test is required for some vulnerable types of development which should not normally be allowed in flood zones 2 and 3 unless there are exceptional circumstances (see table D.3 of PPS25). - Flood risk assessments (FRA) are used to reduce flood risk at the site level.
+The circumstances where this rule does not apply are listed in the council's Advice Note, Development and Flood Risk Issues, based upon the Technical Guide to the National Planning Policy Framework. - 3.49 If the Sequential Test is passed, an Exception Test is required for some vulnerable types of development which should not normally be allowed in flood zones 2 and 3 unless there are exceptional circumstances (see Table 3 of the Technical Guide to the National Planning Policy Framework). - 3.50 Flood risk assessments (FRA) are used to reduce flood risk at the site level.
 Planning applications for development proposals of one hectare or greater in flood zone 1 and all proposals for new development located in flood zones 2 and 3 should be accompanied by a FRA.
 The council must be satisfied that development proposals within flood risk areas incorporate appropriate mitigation measures which are themselves environmentally acceptable, e.g. Sustainable Drainage Systems (SuDS).
 The council will consult with the Environment Agency and Internal Drainage Boards as appropriate.
-Developers should have regard to PPS25, its accompanying Practice Guide and the Environment Agency's Policy and Practice for the Protection of Flood Plains.
+Developers should have regard to the National Planning Policy Framework and accompanying Technical Guidance and the Environment Agency's Policy and Practice for the Protection of Flood Plains.
 Information contained in the North Somerset SFRA should be the starting point for all site-specific FRAs.